The Power Within: The Kyiv Independent’s first-ever magazine. Be among the first to get it.

 Kyiv has intensified its campaign against Russia's energy and military infrastructure to disrupt Moscow's war effort.
 On March 17, Ukrainian drones struck a fuel and energy facility in Russia's Astrakhan Oblast, igniting a fire, regional Governor Igor Babushkin claimed.

-The attack comes as both Kyiv and Moscow signaled openness to a mutual halt on strikes against the energy sector.
+The attack comes amid talks about a possible halt on mutual strikes against energy targets.
 The same night, Russia launched 145 drones and six missiles against Ukraine, inflicting civilian casualties and damaging infrastructure.

 Ukraine has consistently targeted Russian refineries, oil depots, and defense industry sites, aiming to limit Russia's ability to sustain its full-scale invasion.